 Most of us grew up with stories and songs written for children.
-Over the past decade, Hollywood’s been turning those same material into more mature versions on the big screen.
+Over the past decade, Hollywood’s been turning those same materials into more mature versions on the big screen.
 Snow White became The Huntsman, Sleeping Beauty became Maleficent, and The Snow Queen became the very popular Frozen.
-Along with this awakening is the realization that most of what we knew as Grimm’s Fairy Tales were based on folktales that were more violent and twisted than what we normally thought suitable for children.
+Along with this awakening came the realization that most of what we knew as Grimm’s Fairy Tales were based on folktales that were more violent and twisted than what we normally thought suitable for children.
 The adaptations meant for children however do not include all the gory details of course… Thank God!

 My Beloved is mine and I am His,